Tarkus Ferguson: College career

 As a freshman, Ferguson averaged 11.2 points, 5.3 rebounds, and a conference-leading 5.4 assists per game.
 He was named to the Horizon League All-Freshman Team.
 Ferguson was sidelined for much of the nonconference part of his sophomore season with a foot injury.
 He averaged 10.6 points, 5.5 rebounds, and 5.0 assists per game.
 On November 16, 2018, Ferguson scored a career-high 25 points in a 100–95 overtime win against William & Mary.
 On December 5, 2018, he recorded the second triple-double in program history with 14 points, 12 rebounds and 11 assists in a 94–75 win against Illinois State.
 Ferguson led UIC in scoring (15.5 points per game), rebounding (6.8 per game) and assists (5.2 per game) and posted 26 double-digit scoring games as a junior, including seven double-doubles.
 He was named to the Second Team All-Horizon League.
 Ferguson tied his career-high with 25 points in a 73–56 win against Wright State in the conference tournament semifinal.
 As a senior, Ferguson averaged 14.5 points, 5.9 rebounds, 4.8 assists, and 1.2 steals per game.
 He earned Second Team All-Horizon League honors for the second consecutive season.

 Professional career

 Vevey Riviera (2020–2021)

 On September 1, 2020, Ferguson signed with Vevey Riviera of the Swiss Basketball League.

 UBSC Graz (2021)

 On June 27, 2021, Ferguson signed with UBSC Graz of the Austrian Basketball Bundesliga.

 Sioux Falls Skyforce (2021–2022)

 On December 1, 2021, Ferguson was acquired by the Sioux Falls Skyforce via waivers.
 He was waived on January 28, 2022.

 Salt Lake City Stars (2022)

 On March 17, 2022, Ferguson was acquired via available player pool by the Salt Lake City Stars.

-Rayos de Hermosillo (2022–present)
+Rayos de Hermosillo (2022–2023)

 On May 7, 2022, Ferguson signed with the Rayos de Hermosillo of the CIBACOPA.

+Newfoundland Rogues (2024–present)

+Tarkus Ferguson successfully tried out for the Newfoundland Rogues in November 2024.
+He made his debut on November 19th 2024.